Cunningtons LLP Solicitors Brighton

 Fax: 01273 779 758

-The Brighton & Hove office of the firm Cunningtons LLP was opened on 1 April 2014 by Cunningtons partner Jason Bradshaw, and is located on Duke Street in the Laines near the seafront.
+The Brighton and Hove office of the firm Cunningtons LLP was opened on 1 April 2014 by Cunningtons partner Jason Bradshaw, and is located on Duke Street in the Laines near Brighton seafront.

-The office specialises in residential conveyancing for property throughout Sussex and the South East, and also provides clients with access to a range of other legal services through our branch network.
+We also provide clients with access to a range of other legal services through our branch network.
 This network also allows us to help clients who are buying or selling property throughout the rest of England and Wales.

-Click here to request a quote on how much your conveyancing will cost.
+Click here to request a legal fees quote on how much your legal services will cost.

 Partner in charge of the Brighton branch